 A sinus infection, also called sinusitis, occurs when the nasal cavities become inflamed.
 Sinusitis is usually caused by a virus, and may be part of a cold.
 Sinus infections can also be caused by bacteria or rarely a fungal infection of the sinuses.

 A sinus infection can cause facial pressure and pain, as well as nasal congestion and headaches.
-These symptoms are sometimes also described as heavy-headedness.
-Knowing the symptoms of sinusitis can help you better to treat it.
+These symptoms are sometimes also described as

 It’s important to know that brain tumors are exceedingly rare.